harrycresswell/harry/content/updates/21-12-16-more-of-a-thing.md

 Remove the color and the type, round the corners and tweaked the shape (to satisfy my obsession with the 8pt grid).
 Now I have something different, yet familiar – try and do me for plagiarism.

-Alongside this work I’ve been putting a curriculum outline together.
-I know content is where I should focus my energy.
+I’ve been putting a curriculum outline together alongside this, as I know content is where I should focus my energy.
 But planning content is a lot more difficult than I was expecting.
 I’m used turning notes into articles, so this is a real mindset shift.

 Maybe I’m overthinking it, but that’s only because I want this course to be more than the typical  tutorial.
 At least this *lite* branding exercise has helped make it feel like more of a thing.